AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 Aviatrix Controller and CoPilot are not required to be collocated.
 It is possible to run them in separate VPCs/VNets or separate cloud providers (in multi-cloud environments).
 Typically, Aviatrix Controller and Aviatrix CoPilot are run in the same VPC/VNet.

 After launching CoPilot, you must configure integration points for CoPilot to connect and communication with other components in the Aviatrix platform.
-See `Instance Configuration Details`_.
+See `Instance (VM) Configuration Details for CoPilot`_.

 If you are launching a new instance of CoPilot and need to migrate CoPilot data from an existing (source) CoPilot to a newly launched (destination) CoPilot, see `About Migrating CoPilot Data`_.